explorills/nodes/README.md

 3. Supports backup address functionality for enhanced security
 4. Includes whitelist functionality for reserved minting
 5. Enables cross-chain transfers and balance management
-6. The Node Escrow automatically activates the pulling window once 1-10,800 Nodes have been MINTED
+6. The Node Escrow automatically activates the pulling window once 1-10,800 Nodes have been minted

 ## Main Functions